5kullnight/ocr-cs-alevel/1.2 Software and Software Development/1.2.2. Applications Generation/Translators.md

 **Disadvantages**:
 - Initial compilation takes longer, especially for large programs.
 - Requires recompilation for any changes made to the source code.
----
-### **2. Interpreter**
+# 2. Interpreter:
 - **Function**: Interpreters translate and execute code line-by-line.
 - **Process**:
-    - The interpreter reads a line of code, executes it, and halts with an error if an issue arises.
+    - The interpreter reads a line of code, scanning for errors as it goes, until it reaches a syntax error or the end of the program.
+    - It is compatible across different platforms.
     - This allows immediate feedback, making it easier to test and debug.
 - **Output**: Interpreted code needs an interpreter to execute on any device, but it can run on various platforms as long as the appropriate interpreter is available.
 **Advantages**: